tigoe/SoundExamples/docs/midiusb.md

 ### What's With The >> ?
 That strange operator, `>>` is called the [bit shift-right](https://www.arduino.cc/reference/en/language/structure/bitwise-operators/bitshiftright/) operator.
 It shifts all the bits in the number or variable you're shifting to the right.
 Since each bit position is a power of 2 , bit shifting to the right is the same as dividing by 2.
 So `cmd >> 4` shifts the number by 2<sup>4</sup>, or 16.
 Remember how 16 is a special number in MIDI?
 So if the MIDI command value you sent was 0x90, then when it's shifted by 16, you have 0x9, which is the command value independent of which channel you're playing.
 The MIDIUSB library needs that number, so that's why you shifted it in the function.

-## Connecting The Controller to a MIDI Synth
+## Connecting The Controller to a Software Synth

 Even though your device is sending out MIDI, no one's listening.
 If you have a Digital Audio Workstation like Ableton or GarageBand, then you can open it, configure the MIDI input to look for your Arduino, and the notes will play.
 For more on that, see this [MIDI to DAW tutorial](https://itp.nyu.edu/physcomp/labs/labs-serial-communication/lab-arduino-to-daw/).
 If you're not using a DAW, download a free MIDI synth player like [Sforzando](https://www.plogue.com/products/sforzando.html).
 You might want the [Sforzando users guide](https://s3.amazonaws.com/sforzando/sforzando_guide.pdf) as well.
 Then download an instrument file.
 This [Yamaha Disklavier grand piano](http://freepats.zenvoid.org/Piano/acoustic-grand-piano.html) is pretty good, as are some of the other SoundFonts on that page.